Privacy Policy

 - Tokenisation: after the AI returns the generated text, privacy aliases are replaced with opaque entity tokens (e.g. “{{child:abc123}}”).
 These tokens carry no personal information and are what we store in the database.

-- Resolution: at display time on your device, entity tokens are resolved back to the real display names using data already available to the authenticated session.
+- Resolution: entity tokens are resolved back to the real display names only within your authenticated session — in your browser, or server-side for an authorised parent or tutor request — using data already available to that session.
 This means the stored story text itself contains no real names.

 Exception — speech services: for text-to-speech and pronunciation assessment, the resolved story text (including the child’s first name) is sent to Microsoft Azure Speech Services.
 This is functionally necessary so the story can be read aloud with the correct name and so pronunciation scoring works against the actual text the child is reading.
 Azure processes this data transiently and does not store it (see Section 12a).